History of the Dominican Republic: Dominican Civil War and second United States occupation 1965–66

-On May 13, Imbert launched an eight-day offensive to eliminate rebel resistance in the northern sector.
-Meanwhile, U.S. troops advanced towards the El Timbeque neighborhood, in order to take over a power plant, but were repulsed by the Constitutionalists.
-Imbert's forces took the northern part of the capital, destroying many buildings and killing many civilians.
+Imbert's forces captured Radio Santo Domingo along with the northern part of the capital, destroying buildings and killing civilians.
 A cease-fire was negotiated by May 21, marking the beginning of neutrality for U.S. forces.
-At this time, 20 Americans had been killed in action and 102 wounded.
+At this time, 18 Americans had been killed in action and 117 wounded.

 By May 14, the Americans had established a "safety corridor" connecting the San Isidro Air Base and the "Duarte" Bridge to the Embajador Hotel and United States Embassy in the center of Santo Domingo, essentially sealing off the Constitutionalist area of Santo Domingo.
 Roadblocks were established and patrols ran continuously.
 Some 6,500 people from many nations were evacuated to safety.
 In addition, the US forces airlifted in relief supplies for Dominican nationals.

 By mid-May, a majority of the OAS voted for Operation "Push Ahead", the reduction of United States forces and their replacement by an Inter-American Peace Force (IAPF).
 The Inter-American Peace Force was formally established on May 23.
 The following troops were sent by each country: Brazil – 1,130, Honduras – 250, Paraguay – 184, Nicaragua – 160, Costa Rica – 21 military police, and El Salvador – 3 staff officers.
 The first contingent to arrive was a rifle company from Honduras which was soon backed by detachments from Costa Rica, El Salvador, and Nicaragua.
 Brazil provided the largest unit, a reinforced infantry battalion.
 Brazilian General Hugo Panasco Alvim assumed command of the OAS ground forces, and on May 26 the U.S. forces began to withdraw.

-On June 15, Camaaño hurled all his best remaining units and weapons against the American lines, and soon mortar rounds were hitting the 82nd Airborne Division.
-Although their heaviest weapons were recoilless cannons, the 82nd Airborne soundly defeated the rebels.
-The fighting cost the U.S. five killed and thirty-one wounded, three of whom later died.
+On June 15, the Constitutionalists—supported by heavy machine guns, mortars, and a few light 37mm gun tanks—attacked American positions.
+The ensuing two days of fighting in Ciudad Nueva resulted in 5 U.S. soldiers killed and 36 wounded.
 The Brazilians, who had orders to remain on the defensive, suffered five wounded.
-The Constitutionalists (mostly armed civilians) lost sixty-seven killed.

-The mauling the Constitutionalists received on the 15th made them more amenable, but not yet committed, to a negotiated settlement.
-The fighting continued until August 31, 1965, when a truce was declared.
+The Constitutionalists lost 67 killed and 165 wounded.
+A truce was declared on August 31, 1965.
+However, a U.S. paratrooper in the corridor was killed by a rifle grenade fired from the rebel zone on the night of September 2.
 Most American troops left shortly afterwards as policing and peacekeeping operations were turned over to Brazilian troops, but some U.S. military presence remained until September 1966.
 On September 14, two members of a support unit attached to the 82nd were ambushed by civilians riding motorcycles.
 Both were shot in the back.
 One G.I. died instantly; the other died at a hospital.

-A total of 44 American soldiers died, 27 in action; 172 were wounded in action, as were six Brazilians and five Paraguayans.
-An estimated 1,425 Dominican soldiers and police died.
+American and OAS peacekeeping forces departed by September 21, 1966.
+A total of 48 American soldiers and marines died, 27 in action (nine marines and 18 soldiers); 189 were wounded in action, as were six Brazilians and five Paraguayans.
+Between 2,850 and 4,275 Dominicans, mostly civilians, were killed, and 3,000 were wounded during the civil war.